phillipgessert/phillipgessert.github.io/index.md

 >
 > Patsy Rae Dawson, patsyraedawson.com

-> Phillip brought unique and creative ideas for my new eBook cover design, Gone Never Forgotten.
-His professionalism proved he’s willing to listen and tweak ideas best suited for that particular project.
-It was an easy process and I’m thrilled with the results.
->
-> Natalie Bright, nataliebright.com

 > ...words cannot describe the brilliant experience i had in the cooperation with my graphic designer, Phillip Gessert.
 >
 > Purely a cyperspace encounter between Copenhagen and Phillip's office in Texas, it proved to be one of a most rewarding working relationship.
 Through countless emails back and forth, he found the right solutions to every question.
 All in all, a privilege to work together with such a professional, trustworthy and personable designer.